Hazel1994/ViPE-Videos/README.md

 **Important Note**
 - Most of the time, there is room for improvements.
 So we encourage you to check this file.
 - The timing does not have to be super accurate
-- The end of the last line will be set based on the duration of your audio file
+- The end-time of the last line will be set automatically based on the duration of your audio file

 The program then proceed to generate prompts using ViPE.
 These files end with 'lyric2prompt'.
 In our example, its 'story_ctx_1_sample_True_vipe_True_abst_0.7_lyric2prompt'.